benweidig/a-functional-approach-to-java/README.md

 ### JShell

 Examples with lowercase-dash-separated names are JShell-compatible files.
-They have the `.jsh` extension so they do not clash with the `.java` files for Gradle.
+They have the `.jsh` extension, so they do not clash with the `.java` files for Gradle.

 The examples from the book can mostly be run directly in [JShell](https://belief-driven-design.com/jshell-the-java-repl-82d804e6cbf/):